 See the EC website for purchase information for all of the above.

 A current PTSO membership.
 See your local PTSO for purchase information.

-Rider must be on the EC classification Master List.
+Rider must be on the EC national classification Master List.

 RULES AND REGULATIONS